ArcanaFramework/fileformats/docs/source/extensions.rst

 implements a range of file formats used in medical imaging research under the ``fileformats.medimage`` package.
 The
-`FileFormats extension template <https://github.com/ArcanaFramework/fileformats-medimage>`__ can be used to quickly create new extensions packages in which to add support for domain-specific file-types.
+`FileFormats extension template <https://github.com/ArcanaFramework/fileformats-medimage>`__ can be customised to quickly create new extensions packages to add support for domain-specific file-types.